Historic Pubs to Visit in York

 Ye Olde Starre Inn on Stonegate is probably York’s oldest surviving inn, dating from 1644.
 The pub’s famous street sign directs visitors through an alleyway leading to its beer garden and entrance.
 Inside, the pub has a number of cosy, dark wood panelled lounges which are a popular meeting place.

-From the 42 bus-stop in Piccadilly, turn left into Coppergate and down to The Kings Arms on Kings Staith.
-It’s a pleasant pub to sit out and watch the river, though it is York’s most flooded hostelry.
-The pub has had many names since it opened in 1783, including The Ouse Bridge Inn.
-The Kings Arms on display are those of Richard III.
+From the 42 bus-stop in Piccadilly, turn left along Coppergate and down to the riverside Kings Arms on Kings Staith.
+It’s a pleasant pub to sit out and watch the river outside York’s most flooded hostelry.
+This pub has had many names since it opened in 1783, including The Ouse Bridge Inn.
+The Kings Arms are those of Richard III.

-The Roman Bath public house facing St Sampsons Square, is a busy pub with few external clues to its unique history.
-Formerly known as the The Mail Coach, it changed to its current name when a Roman Bath dating from around AD 71 was discovered in its basement during refurbishment.
-It’s worthwhile to pay the small charge to view what is thought to be a private bath, built for a Roman Commander.
+The Roman Bath public house on St Sampsons Square is a busy pub with few no clues to its unique history.
+Formerly known as the The Mail Coach, it changed its name when a Roman Bath dating from around AD 71 was discovered in the pubs basement.
+It’s worthwhile paying the small charge to view what is thought to be an original Roman Commander’s private bath.

 You can find these historic inns and many more to explore on CAMRA’s helpful map which also details many of York’s contemporary venues.